MicrosoftDocs/power-platform/power-virtual-agents/preview/manage-date-and-time.md

 ## Manually set a conversation's time zone

-Power Virtual Agents will [automatically determine a user's time zone](#time-zone-determination) when the conversation starts.
+Power Virtual Agents will [automatically determine a user's time zone](#time-zone-determination) when your bot prompts the user for a date and time.
 To manually set the timezone:

 1. Open the topic in which to set the conversation's time zone.